 So, if you were to conduct an NPS survey in the region, you can expect an ‘8’ if they like your services and might as well consider the scorer somewhere close to being a promoter.
-In fact, CheckMarket suggests a different format for NPS surveys in such countries due to the same reason.
+In fact, CheckMarket suggests a different format for NPS surveys in such countries for the same reason.

 3. Benchmark against your own NPS Score

 Here’s what you can do.
 Compare your current NPS score with that of the one obtained during the previous survey.
-If you notice a 5-10% hike in the scores then you definitely deserve a pat on the back for you are indeed traversing through the track leading to your goals.
+If you notice a 5-10% hike in the scores, then you definitely deserve a pat on the back, for you are indeed traversing through the track leading to your goals.

 Closing The Feedback Loop